This simple powerful test will give you precise insight into exactly how your hormones are functioning.

 At Amchara, we combine test results with a deeper, holistic look at your whole lifestyle, including nutrition, gut health, sleep, and stress.

-If a urine hormone panel may be beneficial for your individual circumstances, we’ll use it to guide practical, evidence-based changes that help your hormones, and all your bodily systems, find balance again.
+If a urine hormone panel may be beneficial for your individual circumstances, Karen, our co-founder, and the team will use it to guide practical, evidence-based changes that help your hormones, and all your bodily systems, find balance again.

 If you would like support on your journey to optimise your health, our retreats are designed to help you detoxify both physically and mentally.